What Is Form FL-140? The Preliminary Declaration of Disclosure Explained

-Disclaimer This article is for general informational and educational purposes only.
+This article is for general informational and educational purposes only.
 It does not constitute legal advice and should not be relied upon as such.
 Court forms, filing requirements, and procedures are subject to change.
 Always verify current form versions at courts.ca.gov and consult a licensed California attorney for guidance specific to your situation.
-Reading this article does not create an attorney-client relationship with SuperDocs or any attorney. |
+Reading this article does not create an attorney-client relationship with SuperDocs or any attorney.

 Failing to serve the preliminary disclosure on time, or serving it without the required attachments, can stall the case, expose a party to sanctions, or prevent the court from entering a judgment.
-For attorneys and paralegals, understanding exactly what FL-140 requires — and what must accompany it — is essential to keeping a dissolution case on track.

 Why FL-140 Matters

 California Family Code requires both parties in a dissolution or legal separation case to exchange a full and accurate picture of their financial situation before any judgment is entered.
-This mandatory disclosure requirement exists to protect both parties — ensuring that neither side makes decisions about property division or support based on incomplete or misleading information.
+FL-140 is the mechanism that formally initiates this exchange, signed under penalty of perjury.

 When Is FL-140 Required?

-• The respondent must serve their own Preliminary Declaration of Disclosure within 60 days of filing their response
+• The respondent must serve their own within 60 days of filing their response

 What Must Be Served with FL-140

-• FL-142 — Schedule of Assets and Debts (a complete inventory of all assets and debts with characterization)
+• FL-142 — Schedule of Assets and Debts

-• FL-150 — Income and Expense Declaration (a full picture of each party’s income, expenses, assets, and debts)
+• FL-150 — Income and Expense Declaration

-• A copy of the two most recent federal and state tax returns (if not already provided)
+• A copy of the two most recent federal and state tax returns

 How to Complete FL-140: Section-by-Section Guide